manami-d/MewMewKitty/Readme.md

 ## Mew Kitty Challenge
-This is a challenge to help learners of JS target DOM nodes, use keyboard events, and learn about parseInt Current working version: [https://mewmewkitty.netlify.app/](https://mewmewkitty.netlify.app/)
+This is a challenge to help learners of JS target DOM nodes, use keyboard events, and learn about parseInt.

+Current working version: [https://mewmewkitty.netlify.app/](https://mewmewkitty.netlify.app/)